wjwoodley/mute/docs/Tutorial.md

 The values for ``angles`` will be taken from ``mtc.angles``, and the value for ``output`` will be taken from ``mtc.get_output()``.

-This will return an array of underground muon intensities for the 23 default angles (or otherwise, depending on the value set for the vertical depth).
+This will return an array of underground muon intensities for the 23 default angles (or otherwise, depending on the value set for the vertical depth; see above).
 The angles can be changed by passing angles in degrees (float or array-like) into the function.
 To return the underground intensities for 100 angles between 0 and 85 degrees, for example, one can do:

 ```
 angles = np.linspace(0, 85, 100)